jerry81/codeingame/AI/G06-ice-and-fire/notes.md

 - on wood 1, we get overwhelmed by the number of l1 units that the "night boss" creates
   - our unit counts are limited
   - our units are idle

-- refactor anything that uses a point to use a point

 # observations